cloudify-cosmo/getcloudify.org/source/guide/3.2/guide-security.md

 A valid userstore implementation can be any Python class that inherits from [abstract_userstore.py](https://github.com/cloudify-cosmo/flask-securest/blob/master/flask_securest/userstores/ abstract_userstore.py) and implements a `get_user` method.
-The object returned by `get_user` must adhere to Flask-secuREST's UserModel, specifying these 3 methods:
+The object returned by `get_user` must adhere to Flask-secuREST's User Model, specifying these 3 methods:

 - is_active()
 - is_anonymous()